bcsteeve/FamilySync/README.md

 * **👥 Multi-User:** Color-coded avatars for every family member.
 See who added an item and who bought it.
 * **🌓 Dark Mode:** Automatic or manual theme switching.
 * **📱 Mobile First:** Installable as a PWA (Progressive Web App) on iOS and Android.
+* **🌐 International-Ready:** The app is i18n-compliant but developed in English.
+There should be no hard-coded text.
+Translation help is welcome!

 ---